A $2$-compact group as a spets: Main results

 \subsection{Structure of the paper}

-For $\D \in \{\H,\F\}$ in Section \ref{s:charsofdcr} we provide a combinatorial description of the action of $\Out_\D(P)$ on $\Irr(P)$ for each $P \in \D^{cr}$ a $\D$-centric radical subgroup.
-This is used to prove Corollary \ref{c:rat} which asserts that when $l >0$ the quantity $\w_P(\D,0,d)$ is a rational polynomial in $x$ for each $d \ge 0$.
-In Section \ref{c:thecalc} we explicitly calculate these polynomials using a computer and deduce Theorem \ref{t:main}.
+For $\D \in \{\H,\F\}$ in Section \ref{s:centrads} we recall the classification of $\mathcal{D}$-centric radical subgroups from \cite{lynd2017weights}, emphasising the provision of computable descriptions of these groups.
+Using this classification, in Section \ref{s:charsofdcr} we invoke elementary character theory to prove that when $l >0$ the quantity $\w_P(\D,0,d)$ is a rational polynomial in $x$ for each $d \ge 0$ (Corollary \ref{c:rat}).
+We explicitly calculate these polynomials using a computer (Theorem \ref{t:table4}) and deduce Theorem \ref{t:main}.
 In Section \ref{s:conjectures} we prove Theorems \ref{t:owcforspin} and \ref{t:conjectures}.
 In Section \ref{s:conclude} we briefly introduce spetses and $p$-compact groups before proving Theorem \ref{t:exowc}.